 Related Reading: 11 Simple & Sophisticated Summer Appetizers

-That said, don’t feel the need to stick to lunch and dinner, either!
+While afternoon and evening fare are pretty standard, don’t feel the need to stick to lunch and dinner.
 An indoor picnic is also a fun brunch option—keep coffee hot in a Thermos, and set out an array of pastries, granola, yogurt, and fruit.
 Check out “Platters and Boards” from Shelly Westerhausen for more inspiration when it comes to curating generous, beautiful, and delicious spreads for all occasions, whether you’re taking them outside or staying in.

-Platters and Boards by Shelly Westerhausen, $13.70 on Amazon
+Platters and Boards by Shelly Westerhausen, $17.37 from Amazon

 Beautiful but casual spreads for every occasion and season, suitable for eating indoors or out.